epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-05-05-openbox-config.markdown

 ### Merge All

-You can merge the XDG menu to <code>menu.xml</code> as a static menu, to have a nice looking menu.
+You can merge the XDG menu to <code class="code-file">menu.xml</code> as a static menu, to have a nice looking menu.
 You need to copy the contetn of XDG menu under <code>id="root-menu"</code>.